 - Market Analysis – Description of the target market the nonprofit will serve, the needs of that market, the current state of that market and industry outlook, and the opportunities and challenges of serving that market.

 - Marketing and Sales Strategies – Description of marketing activities and tactics that will be used to reach your target market, including advertising and public relations plans to promote the nonprofit.

-- Management Team – Information about expertise and experience of key members of the organizational team, along with information about members of the board of directors (or what qualities will be sought when developing a board).
+- Management Team – Information about the expertise and experience of key members of the organizational team, along with information about members of the board of directors (or what qualities will be sought when developing a board).

 - Financial Plan – Critical financial details, including income statements, balance sheets, cash flow statements, grants awarded, large donations, and fundraising plans (if not included in a separate section).

 A nonprofit’s name can affect how the organization will be perceived, so it’s essential to put a lot of thought into it.
 After you’ve zeroed in on what you want to call your business, conduct a name search to make sure no other company is already using (or has filed to use) the name.
 Nonprofits that will operate nationally should do a trademark search, as well, to confirm the name is available in all 50 states.
 You can do a corporate name search via CorpNet.

 Depending on the state in which your nonprofit will be registered, the following you may be able to form at Nonprofit Corporation, Nonprofit LLC, Unincorporated Nonprofit Association, or a trust.
 Most nonprofits choose to register as a Nonprofit Corporation and then seek 501(c)(3) status from the IRS.